hoalt14/node-api/README.md

 cd [node](./node/)

-### Comment lines like below in Dockerfile to init
+### Comment some lines in the Dockerfile as below to init

 ```Dockerfile
 FROM node:22.6.0-alpine